 Reach out to business owners in your area who are involved in other aspects of event catering – maybe some of the same people you engaged with on social media.
 See if they’d like to partner up on future events.

 Every good marketing plan includes a touch of old school.
 Give your serving staff the information they need to spread the word.
 Encourage them to speak to their tables about your catering services and let your regular customers know about this new service you’re offering.
+They can also spread the word about new specials, like your restaurant’s super bowl restaurant promotions.
 Community is everything, and people tend to support their own.
 Lean into the community you’ve built and ask them to help you spread the word.

 Apply to have a booth at wedding and party planning conventions in your area.
 It’s a great way to meet and partner up with local event planners and other business owners within the industry, plus meet potential customers looking for caterers.
 You’ll also get to scope out the competition and see how their marketing efforts compare to yours.